Ancient Egyptian religion: Funerary practices

 The first Egyptian tombs were mastabas, rectangular brick structures where kings and nobles were entombed.
 Each of them contained a subterranean burial chamber and a separate, above ground chapel for mortuary rituals.
-In the Old Kingdom the mastaba developed into the pyramid, which symbolized the primeval mound of Egyptian myth.
+In the Old Kingdom, the mastaba developed into the pyramid, which symbolized the primeval mound of Egyptian myth.
 Pyramids were reserved for royalty, and were accompanied by large mortuary temples sitting at their base.
 Middle Kingdom pharaohs continued to build pyramids, but the popularity of mastabas waned.
 Increasingly, commoners with sufficient means were buried in rock-cut tombs with separate mortuary chapels nearby, an approach which was less vulnerable to tomb robbery.
 By the beginning of the New Kingdom even the pharaohs were buried in such tombs, and they continued to be used until the decline of the religion itself.

 Tombs could contain a great variety of other items, including statues of the deceased to serve as substitutes for the body in case it was damaged.
 Because it was believed that the deceased would have to do work in the afterlife, just as in life, burials often included small models of humans to do work in place of the deceased.
 Human sacrifices found in early royal tombs were probably meant to serve the pharaoh in his afterlife.

 The tombs of wealthier individuals could also contain furniture, clothing, and other everyday objects intended for use in the afterlife, along with amulets and other items intended to provide magical protection against the hazards of the spirit world.
 Further protection was provided by funerary texts included in the burial.
 The tomb walls also bore artwork, such as images of the deceased eating food that were believed to allow him or her to magically receive sustenance even after the mortuary offerings had ceased.

 History

-Predynastic and Early Dynastic periods

 The beginnings of Egyptian religion extend into prehistory, though evidence for them comes only from the sparse and ambiguous archaeological record.
 Careful burials during the Predynastic period imply that the people of this time believed in some form of an afterlife.
 At the same time, animals were ritually buried, a practice which may reflect the development of zoomorphic deities like those found in the later religion.
 The evidence is less clear for gods in human form, and this type of deity may have emerged more slowly than those in animal shape.
-Each region of Egypt originally had its own patron deity, but it is likely that as these small communities conquered or absorbed each other, the god of the defeated area was either incorporated into the other god's mythology or entirely subsumed by it.
+Each region of Egypt originally had its own patron deity, but it is likely that as these small communities conquered or absorbed each other, the god of the defeated area was either subsumed into the other god's mythology or entirely replaced by it.
 This resulted in a complex pantheon in which some deities remained only locally important while others developed more universal significance.